Mangar Bani: Significance

 Mangar Bani has been studied by the biologists who found it to be a High-Biodiversity Zone.
 It is one of the last remaining natural tropical forest in the Aravalli range.
-It has more than 30 native tree species thriving along with the 100 native shrubs and herbs, all of which provide shelter to the wildlife, animals and rare birds, leopards.
+It has more than 30 native tree species thriving along with the 100 native shrubs and herbs, all of which provide shelter to the wildlife, rare birds, and animals including leopards.
 It acts as an important source of ground water recharge.
 It is an important biodiversity area, sacred grove, leopard and migratory birds habitat, and part of the Northern Aravalli leopard wildlife corridor with several wetlands.

 Mangar Bani hills biodiversity area

 Mangar Bani along with neighbouring villages of Gwal Pahari, Baliawas and Bandhwari, which lies near the forested parts of Southern Delhi Ridge of Aravalli range, is an ecologically sensitive under threat biodiversity area dotted with disused mining pits.
 The flora, fauna, and ecology has degraded which severely needs restoration by replacing the invasive Vilayati kikar weed with the 3-layer cover of native grass, shrubs and trees.
 This area lies in the habitat of leopards.
 95% of the forest is covered with the slow-growing dhau tree (anogeissus pendula).
 Mangar Bani has native plant species such as Dhau and wild eagle can be seen here.